-Pioneer Mid Cap Value VCT Portfolio (the "Portfolio") is one of 8 portfolios comprising Pioneer Variable Contracts Trust (the "Trust"), a Delaware statutory trust.
+Pioneer Equity Income VCT Portfolio (the "Portfolio") is one of 8 portfolios comprising Pioneer Variable Contracts Trust (the "Trust"), a Delaware statutory trust.
 The Portfolio is registered under the Investment Company Act of 1940, as amended (the "1940 Act") as a diversified, open-end management investment company.
-The investment objective of the Portfolio is capital appreciation by investing in a diversified portfolio of securities consisting primarily of common stocks.
+The investment objectives of the Portfolio are current income and long-term growth of capital from a portfolio consisting primarily of income producing equity securities of U.S. corporations.

 The Portfolio offers two classes of shares designated as Class I and Class II shares.
 Each class of shares represents an interest in the same schedule of investments of the Portfolio and has identical rights (based on relative net asset values) to assets and liquidation proceeds.
-Share classes can bear different rates of class-specific fees and expenses, such as transfer agent and distribution fees.
+Share classes can bear different rates of class-specific fees and expenses such as transfer agent and distribution fees.
 Differences in class-specific fees and expenses will result in differences in net investment income and, therefore, the payment of different dividends from net investment income earned by each class.
-The Amended and Restated Declaration of Trust of the Trust gives the Board of Trustees the flexibility to specify either per-share voting or dollarweighted voting when submitting matters for shareowner approval.
+The Amended and Restated Declaration of Trust of the Trust gives the Board of Trustees the flexibility to specify either per-share voting or dollarweighted voting when submitting matters for shareholder approval.
 Under per-share voting, each share of a class of the Portfolio is entitled to one vote.
-Under dollar-weighted voting, a shareowner's voting power is determined not by the number of shares owned, but by the dollar value of the shares on the record date.
+Under dollar-weighted voting, a shareholder's voting power is determined not by the number of shares owned, but by the dollar value of the shares on the record date.
 Each share class has exclusive voting rights with respect to matters affecting only that class, including with respect to the distribution plan for that class.
 There is no distribution plan for Class I shares.